Join our Discord and be part of our community!

 - Distance: The farther you are from the server’s physical location, the longer it takes for data to travel.

-- Routing: Data doesn’t take a straight line between you and the server.
+- Routing: Data does not take a straight line between you and the server.
 It passes through multiple routers (called hops), each adding a bit of delay.

 - Congestion: If one of these hops is overloaded or misconfigured, it can cause spikes in latency or even packet loss.